-There are so many holidays with historical significance at this time of the year.
-Just to name a few, you have Halloween, Samhain, All Saints’ Day, and All Souls Day.
+All Saints’ Day is one of the many holidays with historical significance at this time of the year (along with Halloween, Samhain and All Souls Day).

 Just because there are a lot of holidays at this point in the year, it doesn’t mean you should overlook this one!
-It has a long history, and a deep spiritual and religious component.
+It has a long history, as well as a deep spiritual and religious component.

 All Saints’ Day is celebrated all over the world.
 In some places, it’s even a public holiday, where businesses and jobs are closed.
 It is not a public holiday in the United States.